dkhyland/f5c-tools/README.md

 # f5c-tools

 This repository contains f5c forked from Hasindu Gamaarachchi's repo https://github.com/hasindu2008/f5c and a tool that may be used to tune the GPU parameters on a given machine.
-After this, run the scripts with the -h flag for further instruction on usage.

 ## Usage
 1. Clone the repository